Curious about DACA, its protections, and how DACA recipients contribute to the U.S economy? We cover everything you need to know below. Read on!

 DREAMers in Essential Industries

-About 45 percent of DACA-eligible immigrants — more than half a million people— work in in essential industries, a rate more than twice as high as the US population as a whole:
+About 45 percent of DACA-eligible immigrants — more than half a million people— work in in essential industries.
+This rate is more than twice as high as the US population as a whole.

 Entrepreneurship and Job Creation

 Previous research, including a nationwide survey, found that among DACA recipients (people who have registered for DACA), about five percent started their own business after receiving DACA benefits.

 This number climbs to eight percent among DACA recipients who are 25 years and older.
 Since many of these new DACA businesses employ American workers, it might be fruitful to compare these figures with the three percent entrepreneurship rate among the US population as a whole.